-All personal health information in the custody of BORN is stored on secure servers in a Data Centre that is managed by the BORN System Hosting Provider (a BORN agent).
-There are four levels of secure access to ensure only authorized personnel are allowed access, including three card accesses equipped with security system logs to track date, time and card ID of each swiped access card.
+The policy provides that all personal health information in the custody of BORN is stored on secure servers in a Data Centre that is managed by the BORN System Hosting Provider (a BORN agent).
+The policy provides that there are four levels of secure access to ensure only authorized personnel are allowed access, including three card accesses equipped with security system logs to track date, time and card ID of each swiped access card.